SoptikHa2/video-summarizer/README.md

 **DISCLAIMER**: This is work in progress.
 It is not yet to be used anywhere where it's important that it doesn't fail.
 If it doesn't work, file a github issue.
-Things generally work, but workarounds often include "not messing too much with piping video in/out" and "don't give it 2 hour long videos".
+Things generally work, but workarounds often include "not messing too much with piping video in/out".

+**PROGRESS**: We are working on implementing much faster and efficient way to use this tool.
+From hours of processing to few seconds.
+The disadvantage is that vlc media player will become mandatory dependency.
+You can track progress in the `vlc` branch.

 This application lets user speed up video at varying rates, based on current loudness.
 For example, I can speed up loud parts of a lecture 1.5x, and the silent parts 5x.
 Application does this by taking audio and search where the audio has [suspiciously constant level](https://imgur.com/Y2rzUkK) for big amount of time.
 Afterwards, I just split it, speed it up, and concatenate it via ffmpeg.
 This was done primarily to learn more about Rust, but the result are actually much better than I thought.
 I think this would actually be viable to use in case of internet lectures.